open source · MIT license

 1. Extract charge_customer() into a shared interface in core

-2. Or explicitly add "billing" to api's depends_on β€” this is a legitimate dependency if api owns the checkout flow
+2. Or explicitly remove "billing" from api's cannot_depend_on β€” this is a legitimate dependency if api owns the checkout flow

 The payments ↔ notifications cycle is more concerning.
 Break it with an event bus or move send_receipt into the payments module.